Drawstrings and flexibility in the Geroch conjecture

-In \cite{AK} Ambrosio-Kirchheim initiated the study of {\emph{$n$-dimensional integral current spaces}}.
+In \cite{AK} Ambrosio-Kirchheim introduced the notion of {integral currents} on metric spaces, which Sormani--Wenger \cite{Sv2} used to define {\emph{integral current spaces}}.
 Such spaces are special metric spaces equipped with extra data allowing them to perform calculations that generalize the integration of $n$-forms in a manifold.
-The work of Sormani-Wenger \cite{Sv2} constructed a natural topology on the space of integral current spaces, induced by a metric called the {\emph{Sormani-Wenger intrinsic flat}} or simply {\emph{intrinsic flat}} distance.
+Sormani--Wenger constructed a natural topology on the space of integral current spaces, induced by a metric called the {\emph{Sormani--Wenger intrinsic flat}} or simply {\emph{intrinsic flat}} distance.
 The present work will not require any technicalities of these constructions, but the interested reader is referred to \cite{Sv2}.